mruell/ActuallyGoodPhpCS/README.md

 - [ ] Forbid multiple empty lines in whole file
 - [ ] dirname(__FILE__) => __DIR__
 - [ ] No content on same line as after closing brace
+- [ ] Allow intances of classes in camelCase

 ### ToDo